Tuesday, August 5, 2014

 "The Union is much older than the Constitution.
 It was formed, in fact, by the Articles of Association in 1774.
 It was matured and continued by the Declaration of Independence in 1776.
 It was further matured, and the faith of all the then thirteen States expressly plighted and engaged that it should be perpetual, by the Articles of Confederation in 1778.
 And finally, in 1787, one of the declared objects for ordaining and establishing the Constitution was 'to form a more perfect Union.' " -- Abraham Lincoln First Inaugural

-American Archives compiler Peter Force wrote in his book, The Declaration of Independence, or, Notes on Lord Mahon's history of the American independence that:
+Peter Force, compiler of the American Archives, explains this in his book, The Declaration of Independence, or, Notes on Lord Mahon's History of the American Independence:

 That it is expedient forthwith to take the most effectual measures for forming foreign Alliances.